 Don't Let People Push Your Buttons

-They create an emotional response that can send us over the edge.
+In this state of mind, simple comments can create emotional responses that send us over the edge.
 We might respond with anger, defensiveness, disgust or hurt.

-That's why in my workshops and coaching I'll spend time with this simple concept: Don't let people push your buttons.
-It's much easier said than done, of course.
+That's why I give my clients this important advice: don't let people push your buttons.
+Of course, it's much easier said than done.

 Cover Your Buttons

 When I’m working with a CEO to get ready for a television interview or a big meeting with potentially hostile questioners, I touch the middle of my chest when talking about this and say "these are your buttons, let's cover them up."

 I would have you imagine before your presentation that you are putting on a flak jacket that has a shield over your chest –– covering your emotional triggers, your buttons.
 This way your buttons are covered and no one can touch them.

 With this in mind, here are my best tips to stop people from pushing your buttons:

 When someone makes a comment that triggers our emotions, our egos will instantly think of the comment as a personal attack.
 We’ll feel defensive and might want to attack the person commenting.

 But you need to change your mindset and control your initial emotional reaction.
 Instead, pause, take a deep breath.
 Give yourself time to assess the situation instead of reacting emotionally.

 If we give our brains a little bit of perspective and time to assess the best response, we’ll come up with a much better answer.